Frequently Asked Questions

 This actually makes us very easy to gear, and if you aren’t running cutting edge content then you can do very well by just equipping your highest ilvl pieces regardless of secondary stats.
-If you are looking to really min-max then you have two options:
+If you are looking to really min-max then the best choice is:

-- The RDSW WeakAura (made by Manaleaf) which will analyse your stat weights in real-time as you kill bosses and give you stat weights based on your spell usage.
-After you have imported it into WeakAuras you will have to run some content (dungeons or raids) before it can calculate your weights.
+- The HSW addon (made by Bastas) which will analyse your stat weights in real-time as you kill bosses and give you stat weights based on your spell usage.
+There’s a little guide for it here.

 The Warforge and legendary systems killed off Best in Slot lists and they aren’t useful for us.
 We can only say the following about best in slot pieces: